-In conclusion, in the case of positive growth at the provincial level, the spillover effect between territories (from year to year) is higher than in the case of negative growth.
-Therefore, when the spatial spillover effect is high, the SDPD model correctly captures it.
-On the other hand, negative or close to 0 growth among territories require an RW specification which assumes zero variability in the mean part of the equation.
-If we look at Table 5, we also see that most of the provinces with positive growth are concentrated in the north part of Italy, where provincial economies are generally larger, more internationalised and interconnected as well as robust to shocks of the economy.
-This intuition is very interesting but goes beyond the scope of this paper.
-In this way, we leave this question open for future research.
+In conclusion, in the case of positive growth rates at the provincial level the spillover effects between territories (from year to year) are more relevant than in the case of negative growth rates, and the SDPD model correctly captures them to improve point forecasts.
+On the other hand, close to 0 growth rates among territories require a RW specification which assumes zero variability in the mean part of the equation.
+If we look at the Table A.1 in the Appendix, we also see that most of the provinces with positive growth are concentrated in the north part of Italy, where provincial economies are generally larger, more internationalised and interconnected as well as robust to shocks of the economy.
+We leave this issue open for future research.